-Description: Sales of certain machinery and equipment used to improve air quality in a producer, or family member of the producer
+Description: Sales of certain machinery and equipment used to improve air quality in the producer, or family member of the producer Statute §48-8-3(62)

-2018 2019 2020
+2019 2020 2021

 State Tax Expenditure (m) (m) (m)

 Local Tax Expenditure (m) (m) (m)

-4.06200 Sod grass sold in the original state of production by the sod producer, employee of the the Annual Survey of Sod Producers
+4.06200 Sod grass sold in the original state of production by the sod producer, employee of and the Annual Survey of Sod Producers employee of the producer, or family member of the producer.
+Note: This exemption does not apply to sales from a nursery or other places where plants are sold.